xlaaaain/obs-studio-portable/README.md

 # More information

-This container image of OBS Studio Portable is maintained as a collaborative effort between [Universal Blue](https://github.com/ublue-os) and [Martin Wimpress](https://github.com/flexiondotorg), the maintainer of [OBS Studio Portable for Ubuntu](https://github.com/wimpysworld/obs-studio-portable).
+This fork is a container image of OBS Studio Portable that was maintained as a collaborative effort between [Universal Blue](https://github.com/ublue-os) and [Martin Wimpress](https://github.com/flexiondotorg), the maintainer of [OBS Studio Portable for Ubuntu](https://github.com/wimpysworld/obs-studio-portable).
+I have forked both in order to attempt to update both OBS and the container image, and as a way for me to learn more about git and github.
+(I am very new to this so please have some patience with me)

 ## OBS Studio Portable Plugins